 Dan Lamothe is an award-winning military journalist and war correspondent.
 Working from Washington, D.C., he writes about everything from top brass to rank-and-file service members and their needs, concerns and actions for The Washington Post.

 Lamothe also has reported from Norway, Spain, Germany, the Republic of Georgia and while underway with the U.S. Navy.
-Since joining The Post in May 2014, his has contributed front-page reports on the recovery of kidnapped Army Sgt.
-Bowe Bergdahl, the murder trial of the Marine Corps veteran who killed Navy SEAL sniper Chris Kyle, and the death of Army Maj.
-Gen. Harold Greene in Afghanistan.
+Since joining The Post in May 2014, he has contributed front-page reports on the recovery of kidnapped Army Sgt.
+Bowe Bergdahl, the murder trial of the Marine Corps veteran who killed Navy SEAL sniper Chris Kyle, and a war-crimes investigation involving the CIA and a Green Beret soldier.

 Lamothe holds journalism degrees from the University of Massachusetts-Amherst and the University of Maryland-College Park.
 His work has been published by newspapers across the country and he has appeared on CNN, MSNBC, BBC Radio and other broadcast outlets.